danjac/radiofeed-app/README.md

 To get started, copy the file *.env.defaults* to *.env* and run *./install.sh -b*.

-Next load the categories into the database:
+Next load the categories and sample podcasts into the database:

-> ./scripts/manage loaddata audiotrails/podcasts/fixtures/categories.json.gz

-You can optionally import a sample list of podcasts:

-> ./scripts/manage loaddata audiotrails/podcasts/fixtures/podcasts.json.gz
+> ./scripts/manage init_podcast_data

-Alternatively, use the Django admin to add podcasts.

-To sync podcasts and download episodes to the database:
+To update podcast data and download episodes from their RSS feeds:

 > ./scripts/manage sync_podcast_feeds --use-celery